QuesmaOrg/quesma/adr/3_schema_validation.md

 ## Decision Outcome and Drivers

-Chosen option: "Option A", because
+Chosen option: "Option B", because

 * Seems that it's easier to do all required transformations at one place having all the information available.
 * It promotes pipeline architecture where we can easily add more transformations in the future.